jayjanssen/docker-coffeescript/README.md

 # docker-coffeescript

-Installs coffeescript, bluebird and nodemon on top of node:alpine
+Installs coffeescript and nodemon on top of node:alpine